Ted Nichols

-Theodore Nicholas Sflotsos (born October 2, 1928), known professionally as Ted Nichols, is a retired American composer, conductor, arranger, educator, and minister of music.
+Ted Nichols (October 2, 1928 – January 9, 2026), born Theodore Nicholas Sflotsos, but legally changed his name at age 19, was an American composer, conductor, arranger, educator and minister of music.
 He is best known for his work at Hanna-Barbera Productions from 1963 to 1972, where he composed scores for various shows produced by the studio such as Scooby-Doo, Where Are You!, Space Ghost, Birdman and the Galaxy Trio, and Josie and the Pussycats, among others.

 Early life

-He was born Theodore Nicholas Sflotsos in Missoula, Montana, in 1928, the only child of Nicholas Theodore Sflotsos (first generation Greek immigrant) and Josephine Ellen (Schomer) Sflotsos.
+Theodore Nicholas Sflotsos was born in Missoula, Montana on October 2, 1928, as the only child of Nicholas Theodore Sflotsos (first generation Greek immigrant) and Josephine Ellen (Schomer) Sflotsos.
 He was raised in the Greek Orthodox church, later becoming an evangelical.
 His parents moved to Spokane, Washington, where he graduated from John R. Rogers High School.
 He then joined the navy, where he was trained as an aviation electrician.
 During specialist training in Jacksonville, Florida, he played saxophone in the navy swing band, he also plays the violin and clarinet.
 He was later transferred to Corpus Christi, Texas, where he founded, directed and played in the base swing band.
 In 1948, he legally changed his name to Ted Nichols.